Anyone can sound great on the piano!

 I also have some simple transcriptions of arrangements that students can work towards playing:

-I personally feel that it is best for a beginning student to avoid reading notation, as well as learning theory -- at-first.
+Four (or five) years ago, when I started teaching piano -- I thought that it was best for a beginning student to avoid reading notation, as well as learning theory -- at-first.
 Instead, the initial focus should be on hearing and feeling the music -- as well as the facility and co-ordination aspects of playing.
 Once these aspects are well-established (with that well-established foundation) , the student can learn how to be a musician on other levels (learning notation, theory, etc.).
+That was my thinking (back) then, but experience with numerous students changes my perspective and ideas on how to approach lessons.

 Many composers, songwriters, and arrangers use the piano keyboard to help create, refine, organize, and arrange musical ideas -- particularly the harmonic aspect of the music -- because the pitches are all laid out in a linear fashion on a piano keyboard.
 Those musicians have varying degrees of actual playing ability (facility) with the piano keyboard and don't necessarily perform/play the instrument.
 But it is useful as _keyboard harmony_.